dennisshushack/BA_Thesis_PI/README.md

 It is **highly** recommended to have a Linux or BSD-based operating system running on your main machine.
 Mac OS should also work fine.
 Windows, on the other hand, can be troublesome.
 If you are running Windows, please consider dual-booting or installing a different distribution i.e., Ubuntu.
 It is recommended to have your main machine connected via LAN and not WIFI, when using the Monitor Controller.

 Note, the Monitor Controller saves all essential data in the `/tmp` folder on the Raspberry PI ( i.e. /tmp/todo.db is the database,  /tmp/monitors is the folder where all data is saved temporarily on the PI.).
-Be aware, that this data is lost in a case of a reboot or shutdown of the device.
+Be aware, that this data is lost in a case of a reboot or shutdown of the Raspberry Pi sensor.

 ## Monitor Controller Instalation: